thomast1906/terraform-on-azure/README.md

 As you work through the self-lead, you will be asked to run various terraform.
 Please ensure you are in the correct `terraform `directory when running the terraform commands.
 (You will learn how to do this in section 3 [terraform state](https://github.com/thomast1906/terraform-on-azure/tree/main/3-terraform-state)) - Also remember to destroy your resources when you are done in each section.

+## Request a new tutorial / feature in this repo

+Please do reach out to me or raise an issue on the GitHub repo if you are wanting me to include additional content - I feel it will be a continous work in progress to give you an understanding of Terraform while giving you the ability to deploy resources into Azure!